ProductiveRage/Bridge.ReactRouting/README.md

 	RouteBuilder.Empty.Fixed("Accommodation").String().Int()

-This will match routes such as "/Accommodation/Hotels/123" and the "matchedValue" will be a Tuple where Item1 is a NonBlankTrimmedString and Item2 is an integer.
-If the ExampleNavigator was to be updated to handle this route then it would generate a new Func<NonBlankTrimmedString, int, UrlPathDetails> using the following:
+This will match routes such as "/Accommodation/Hotels/123" and the variable segments will be tracked internally by the route builder using a Tuple (where the Item1 is a NonBlankTrimmedString and Item2 is an int).
+If the ExampleNavigator (from above) was updated to handle this route then it would generate a new Func<NonBlankTrimmedString, int, UrlPathDetails> using the following:

 	_getAccommodationWithSegmentAndId = AddRelativeRoute(
 		routeDetails: RouteBuilder.Empty.Fixed("Accommodation").String().Int(),
-		routeActionGenerator: matchedValue => new NavigateToAccommodation(matchedValue.Item1, matchedValue.Item2),
+		routeActionGenerator: (segment, index) => new NavigateToAccommodation(segment, index),
 		urlGenerator: (segment, index) => GetPath("Accommodation", segment, index) );

+Note that the "routeActionGenerator" and "urlGenerator" delegates unwrap the Tuple's values so that it's possible to name the individual values with something more descriptive than Item1 and Item2 - this is because the library has some special behaviour for Tuple-based routes since they're so convenient to use.

-This is very simple and type-safe but it does have two limitations.
-Firstly, the maximum number of variable URL segments that may be matched is eight because that's as many type arguments as the Tuple class will accept.
-Secondly, although each "Item1", "Item2", etc.. property will be strongly-typed, the names "Item1" and "Item2" are still vague - which may increase the chances of errors creeping into code.
+This is very simple and type-safe but it does have a limitation - namely that the maximum number of variable URL segments that may be matched is eight because that's as many type arguments as the Tuple class will accept.

 One alternative is to build route match data using anonymous types.
 There overloads for the variable segment matching methods that take a Func that maps from the current match data (if any) to a new value that incorporates the current segment's content - eg.